The Real Estate Investment Structure Taxation Review: Netherlands

 - usufruct of immovable property; and

-- rights to variable or fixed payments as consideration for the working of, or the right to work, mineral deposits, sources and other natural resources;
+- rights to variable or fixed payments as consideration for the working of, or the right to work, mineral deposits, sources and other natural resources.

-'Income derived from immovable property' is neither defined in the OECD Model Tax Convention nor in the accompanying commentary.
+'Income derived from immovable property' is defined neither in the OECD Model Tax Convention nor in the accompanying commentary.
 The method of determining the income is also not explained.
 It is stated, however, that the form of exploitation of the immovable property is irrelevant and that this, in any case, includes income derived from the direct usage, rental or leasing of the immovable property.
 Income derived from immovable property that is part of the income of a company or permanent establishment would also fall within the scope of the provision.

-Article 13 of the OECD Model Convention provides that the right to tax capital gains derived from the alienation of immovable property is allocated to the state where the immovable property is located.
+Article 13 of the OECD Model Tax Convention provides that the right to tax capital gains derived from the alienation of immovable property is allocated to the state where the immovable property is located.
 Most treaties concluded by the Netherlands contain a similar provision.

 The Netherlands signed the MLI on 7 June 2017 and has largely accepted its provisions, subject to limited reservations.
-On 20 December 2017, the Netherlands published a legislative proposal for the ratification of the MLI, which has been approved by the parliament.
+On 20 December 2017, the Netherlands published a legislative proposal for the ratification of the MLI, which has been approved by Parliament.
 As the Netherlands deposited the ratification bill with the OECD on 29 March 2019, the MLI ratification and notification process has been finalised.
 As a result, the MLI entered into general effect for the Netherlands as of 1 January 2020.